pedronauck/reicons/README.md

 ## Usage

-You need to know just few things to know to use the tool.
+You need to know just few things to use the tool.
 As you've seen above, Reicons need to read a list of svg icons and know where you want to bundle your components.

 So, to bundle your icons you need to pass three arguments: `--package`, `--src` and `--build`.